ODC carries out two main functions: (1) disciplinary investigations and prosecutions; and (2) professional ethics educational services.

 Other educational activities undertaken by ODC include articles on ethics appearing in the Hawai`i Bar Journal, preparation of ethics-related materials for various continuing legal education programs, and speaking to groups of lawyers and non-lawyers about attorney ethics and discipline issues locally and nationally.

-RICHARD A. PLATEL is the Executive Director and YVONNE R. SHINMURA is the Acting Chief Disciplinary Counsel.
+RICHARD A. PLATEL is the Chief Disciplinary Counsel and YVONNE R. SHINMURA is the Deputy Chief Disciplinary Counsel.